enenra/space-engineers-utilities/README.md

 ## Installation
 1. Download the latest release of the addon from the releases section, enable it in Blender.
 2. Download the supplementary ZIP (SEUT.zip) containing additional required files.
 3. Ensure you have downloaded the Space Engineers Mod SDK.
+(Library --> Enable tool display --> Space Engineers Mod SDK in your available games list)
-4. Unpack the supplementary ZIP file onto a drive with ~15GB available disk space.
+4. Unpack the supplementary ZIP file onto a drive with ~15GB available disk space. (for the unpacked textures)
 5. Within the resulting directory you should have the following structure:
 ```
 SEUT\Materials\
 SEUT\convert_textures.bat
 ```
+5. Download [Eikester's MWM Builder](https://forum.keenswh.com/threads/mwmbuilder-fixes.7391806/) and place it into `SEUT\tools\MWMB\`.
+6. Download Harag's [Custom FBX Importer](https://github.com/harag-on-steam/fbximporter/releases/tag/havok2013.1-fbx2015.1) and place it into `SEUT\tools\`.
+7. Download the Havok Content Tools ([64bit](https://drive.google.com/open?id=1bXqAcIvzTHpxuAcMogduHqohL0zXq90i)/[32bit](https://drive.google.com/open?id=1DL3-evI3LSIstVTjYvjw01rtpI3iAhDh)) and install them to `SEUT\tools\Havok\`.
-5. Run the BAT file.
+8. Run the BAT file.
 Point it at the correct folder for your SE installation and SE Mod SDK's `texconv.exe`
-6. Once the textures are unpacked, you should have the following structure:
+9. Once the textures are unpacked, you should have the following structure:
 ```
 SEUT\Materials\
 SEUT\Textures\
 SEUT\convert_textures.bat
 ```
-7. In Blender, use File --> Link and navigate to the MatLib_*.blend files within the `SEUT\Materials\`-folder.
+10. In Blender, use File --> Link and navigate to the MatLib_*.blend files within the `SEUT\Materials\`-folder.
 Select `MatLib_Materials.blend` and link all its contained materials.
 Do the same for `MatLib_Armors.blend` and `MatLib_Items.blend`.
 You likely won't usually need the remaining ones.
+11. Go to Edit --> Preferences --> Add-ons --> Scene: Space Engineers Utilities and set the paths to the respective folders and files within `SEUT\`.
-8. Open the Toolbar in Blender by pressing `N` in the 3D View or Node Editor.
+12. Open the Toolbar in Blender by pressing `N` in the 3D View or Node Editor.
 Access Empty spawning by right-clicking into the 3D View.

 ## Support
 Please consider supporting the development of this addon by becoming one of Stollie's patreons!
 Without him, the development of the addon would never have gotten this far.